Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 You can now check if the change took effect by accessing the `http://localhost:8180/share/page/hdp/ws/simple-page` Web Script.

-#### Stopping the project
+#### Stopping the project (share)

 To stop the solution you need to first `Ctrl-C` out of the log tailing.
 This does not stop the containers as they run in daemon mode in the background.
 Check this by executing the following command that lists running containers:

 ```bash